-The School Psychology Program at James Madison University, housed within the Department of Graduate Psychology, resides within the College of Integrated Science and Technology (CISAT) and is fully accredited by the National Association of School Psychologists (NASP).
+The School Psychology Program at James Madison University is housed within the Department of Graduate Psychology and the College of Health and Behavioral Studies.
+The School Psychology Program is fully approved by the National Association of School Psychologists (NASP) with our last full approval granted in 2012.
+The program received unconditional approval by the Council for the Accreditation of Educator Preparation and NASP in the mid cycle review in 2015.
+Central to the program focus is the understanding of children within a systems context, including the family, the school, and the socio-cultural environment.
 The program emphasizes the role of the culturally competent school psychologist as that of a facilitator of an individual's overall well-being and potential.
 Within an integrated theoretical framework, students are prepared to be culturally competent, interpersonally skilled, data-oriented problem solvers.
-Central to the program focus is the understanding of children within a systems context, including the family, the school, and the socio-cultural environment.
 Students are prepared in assessment for intervention, prevention, counseling, educational and mental health consultation, behavior management, and applied research.
-They are prepared to be applied child and adolescent psychologists in diverse educational and mental health settings.
+They are prepared to be applied child and adolescent school psychologists in diverse educational and mental health settings.
 The program expects students to have a commitment to academic excellence, personal growth, professional responsibility, sensitivity to and understanding of human diversity, and effective interpersonal relationships.

 Specifically, graduates of the School Psychology Program are required to be competent in the following areas: